felipe802/Iniciacao-Cientifica-2025-2026/README.md

-# Computação Quântica
+ # Quantum Algorithms

-Alguns simples códigos escritos em Python, usando as bibliotecas do Qiskit e similares.
+Some simple codes written in Python, usign the libs from Qiskit and friends.